 Ga-Adangbe traditional wear

-These people have unique traditional cloth called kente that is usually worn on special occasions.
-In the early days, this cloth was being worn during happy occasions only.
-However, in the modern days, the clothing is normally worn for almost every occasion, including religious worship, rites of passage, funerals, and weddings.
+They have a unique traditional kente cloth worn on special occasions.
+In the early days, they wore this cloth for happy occasions only.
+But in the modern days, the clothing is usually worn for almost every occasion, including religious worships, rites of passage, funerals, and weddings.

-Ga-Adangbe tribe is one of the ethnic groups from West Africa that is well known for its rich and vibrant culture.
-These people take their culture seriously and do everything that was set in place by their forefathers.
-They are still observant of how to dress during occasions and the types of food to eat.
-Also, there are a series of actions Ga people follow on every occasion.
+The Ga-Adangbe tribe is one of the ethnic groups from West Africa well known for its vibrant culture.
+These people take their culture seriously and do everything set in place by their forefathers.
+Among other things, they still observe how to dress during occasions and the types of food to eat.